A Guide To The Best Kayak Paddles

 Wilderness Systems Pungo Kayak Paddle for Recreation And Touring

-The Pungo Kayak Paddle can be a great option if you’re heading out on a multi-day trip or will simply be spending a lot of time on the water.
-Featuring a carbon fiber shaft that is bent, giving a more ergonomic design, which is more comfortable to use during long hours on the water.
+The Pungo Kayak Paddle can be a great option if you’re heading out on a multi-day trip or simply spending a lot of time on the water.
+Featuring a carbon fiber shaft that is bent, giving a more ergonomic design, this paddle is more comfortable to use during long hours on the water.

 It has lightweight carbon blades with an asymmetric dihedral design and benefits from Dynel blade edges, giving it extra resistance.
 This two-piece paddle also benefits from an adjustable ferrule system so you can feather the angle to suit your paddling style and comes in a length of 220 cm.